markbastian/clj-cloud-playground/doc/ElasticBeanstalk.md

     1. Type "Custom TCP Rule"
     1. Protocol: TCP
     1. Port Range: Your REPL port (e.g. 3001)
     1. Source: Choose what you want.
-I use My IP. **TODO** Can I do anywhere with the assumption that a key is required?

-To connect with ssh:
-  1. Run `eb ssh` and follow the directions to set up ssh tunneling on your instance
-  1. Connect with `eb ssh`
-      1. Using your ssh key (e.g. ebs.pem), simply run `eb ssh --custom 'ssh -i ~/.ssh/ebs.pem -L 3001:localhost:3001'`
-  1. Connect with ssh
-      1. Get the ssh connect command from the EC2 terminal.
-It will be something along the lines of `ssh -i "mykey.pem" ec2-user@my-instance.amazonaws.com`
-      1. Append the following to enable port forwarding to your instance `-L 3001:localhost:3001`, where 3001 is your nREPL port.
-      1. The complete command will be something along the lines of `ssh -i "mykey.pem" ec2-user@my-instance.amazonaws.com -L 3001:localhost:3001`
-      1. You can now connect an nREPL client to `localhost:3001`.
+I use My IP.
+Note that if you have a shared public IP anyone else with your public IP can also directly connect to your instance.

-### EBS with Docker
+## EBS with Docker
 TLDR; Run `lein deploy-ebs-docker` to see this in action and inspect the alias in the project.clj file for details.

 This option will create an uberjar application, package that application with your Dockerfile in a zip archive, and deploy the archive to EBS.